 Continuing from the last post, this article explores features specific to early members of the ARM Cortex-A family such as the Cortex-A9.
 Namely the L2 cache and TLB lockdown features found in those processors.
-It’s important to note that those two features are not available in more recent 32 bits ARM processors such as the Cortex-A7.
+It’s important to note that those two features are not available in more recent 32 and 64 bits ARM processors such as the Cortex-A7.
 Newer cores have a simpler TLB, and most often than not an integrated L2 cache instead of the external L2 found on the A9.
 However, the Cortex-A9 is still a popular core, found on the Xilinx Zynq-7000 and NXP i.MX 6 SoCs to name a few.

 However, in this article, I’ll attempt to demonstrate how it works and what can be achieved using a synthetic workload.